 Reusable kiosk codes do not change and can be reused by employees to log into each new survey round.
 Reusable kiosk codes are downloaded from the employee records page making these a useful option in instances where local admins are responsible for administering employee records, as they can then also distribute the reusable kiosk codes.

 From the employee record page, click on Export icon at the top of the screen and then select the Export kiosk codes option.
 This is a useful option in instances where local admins are responsible for administering employee records as they can then also distribute the reusable kiosk codes.
 The codes are available for export once the reusable kiosk codes option has been enabled on a schedule that with an open survey round.
 Ensure that the "Kiosk codes" access control permission has been enabled for members needing to export reusable kiosk codes.

 It's possible to customise the URL that will be needed to access the survey login page by clicking on the Customise URL icon.

 Each survey schedule will have its own unique URL which stays the same with each new survey round.
 If needed, it's possible to regenerate the URL by clicking on the Regenerate icon.
 Clicking on Preview kiosk will open up the login page for kiosk.

 Kiosk device privacy

-When answering the survey, inactivity (mouse move, keyboard press, scrolling, touch) will cause the survey to reset.
+When answering the survey, inactivity (lack of mouse move, keyboard press, scrolling, touch) will cause the survey to reset.

-The Shared device option will reset after 5 minutes of inactivity after which the user will need to login again to complete the complete the survey.
+The Shared device option will reset after 5 minutes of inactivity after which the user will need to login again to complete the survey.